Sensory Evoked Potentials Studies

 - You will sit in a soundproof room wearing earphones.

-- Electrodes will be placed on top of your head and on one earlobe and then the other.
+- A healthcare professional will place electrodes on top of your head and on one earlobe and then the other.

 Somatosensory evoked response:

-- Electrodes will be placed on the scalp and at one or more locations on your body, such as the wrist, back of the knee, or the lower back.
+- A healthcare professional will place electrodes on the scalp and at one or more locations on your body, such as the wrist, back of the knee, or the lower back.

 - Small, painless electrical shocks will be delivered through the electrodes placed on the body.

-- For each of the tests, the electrical activity detected by the electrodes on the scalp will be fed into a recorder, which amplifies the signal and charts it so that your doctor can interpret the results.
+- For each of the tests, the electrical activity detected by the electrodes on the scalp will be fed into a recorder.
+The recorder amplifies the signal and charts it so that your doctor can interpret the results.

-Once the test is complete, the electrodes will be removed and the electrode paste washed off.
+Once the test is complete, a healthcare professional will remove the electrodes and wash off the electrode paste.
 In some cases, you may need to wash your hair again at home.

-Your healthcare provider will inform you as to when to resume any medications you may have stopped taking before the test.
+Your healthcare provider will inform you as to when to resume any medicines you may have stopped taking before the test.

 Before you agree to the test or the procedure make sure you know: